 14. Bed Bath & Beyond

-Bed Bath & Beyond uses SMS messaging to encourage customers to use their specific coupon online.
-Additionally, they take advantage of this channel to notify customers of important store updates. e.g., “We’ve temporarily closed some stores and modified hours” or “New!
-Contactless curbside pickup at select stores in WA”.
-These updates are always paired with a hyperlink that includes all the details of the update.
+Bed Bath & Beyond uses promotional SMS text messaging to encourage customers to use their specific coupon online.
+Additionally, they take advantage of this channel to notify customers of important store updates, such as “We’ve temporarily closed some stores and modified hours” or “New!
+Contactless curbside pickup at select stores in WA.”
+These updates are always paired with a hyperlink that includes all the details about the update.

-Bed Bath & Beyond Inc. is an American chain of domestic merchandise retail stores.
-Bed Bath & Beyond operates many stores in the United States, Canada, and Mexico.
+Bed Bath & Beyond Inc. is an American chain of domestic merchandise retail stores operating in the United States, Canada, and Mexico.
 Bed Bath & Beyond was founded in 1971.
-It is currently part of the S&P 500 and Global 1200 Indices.
+It’s currently part of the S&P 500 and Global 1200 Indices.

 15. The Children’s Place

-The Children’s Place sends text messages to subscribers to detail a specific offer, including a call to action. e.g., “60% off entire site, click here to shop now”.
-This brand has a specific formula and layout for their SMS messages; the promotion goes first, then they mention their brand name, and lastly, the hyperlink to shop is included.
-The Children’s Place spaces out all of their messages like the example above, so the message is aesthetically pleasing and easy to read.
+The Children’s Place sends text messages to subscribers detailing specific offers, including a call to action, for example, “60% off entire site, click here to shop now.”
+This brand has a specific formula and layout for their text messages: the promotion goes first, then their brand name, and lastly, a hyperlink to shop.
+The Children’s Place spaces out all their messages like in the example above, so the message is aesthetically pleasing and easy to read.

 The Children’s Place Inc. is an American specialty retailer of children’s apparel and accessories.
 The company also markets apparel under the Children’s Place, Place, Baby Place, and Gymboree brand names.

-Macy’s text messages focus on discounts that are urgent and department focused.
-Macy’s SMS marketing messages are short, to the point, and always provide a hyperlink for easy access to the offer.
+Macy’s text messages focus on time-sensitive discounts and department-specific offers.
+Macy’s mobile marketing messages are short, to the point, and always provide a hyperlink for easy access to the offer.

 17. Best Buy

-Best Buy’s SMS messages are sent to communicate their company’s overall initiatives.
-Additionally, this brand uses SMS marketing to notify customers of convenient features. e.g., “Curbside pickup or fast and free delivery”.
+Best Buy’s text messages are sent to communicate their company’s overall initiatives.
+Additionally, this brand uses texting to notify customers of convenient features, for example, “Curbside pickup or fast and free delivery.”

 Best Buy Co., Inc. is an American multinational consumer electronics retailer headquartered in Richfield, Minnesota.
-It was originally founded by Richard M. Schulze and James Wheeler in 1966 as an audio specialty store called Sound of Music.
+Richard M. Schulze and James Wheeler founded it in 1966 as an audio specialty store called Sound of Music.

-Jack in the Box focuses their messages on specific offers. e.g., “25% off your order”.
-Like other fast-food companies, Jack in the Box will often include an appetizing photo in the SMS message to entice customers to place an order.
-Learn more about adding hyperlink images in SMS messages.
+Jack in the Box focuses their messages on specific offers such as “25% off your order.”
+Like other fast-food companies, Jack in the Box will often include an appetizing photo in the text message to entice customers to place an order.
+Learn more about adding hyperlink images in text messages.

-Jack in the Box is an American fast-food restaurant chain founded February 21, 1951, by Robert O. Peterson in San Diego, California, where it is headquartered.
+Jack in the Box is an American fast-food restaurant chain founded in 1951 by Robert O. Peterson in San Diego, California, where it is headquartered.
 The chain has 2,200 locations, primarily serving the West Coast of the United States.

-Sonic focuses their SMS campaigns on specific offers that feature a new menu item, a limited-edition item, or a time-sensitive promotion. e.g., “Tonight and every Tuesday at Sonic, enjoy 1/2 price Cheeseburgers after 5 pm”.
-Sonic also uses the SMS marketing channel to promote its mobile app by sending surprise promos that can only be found in the app.
+Sonic focuses its bulk SMS campaigns on specific offers that feature a new menu item, a limited-edition item, or a time-sensitive SMS promotion, for example, “Tonight and every Tuesday at Sonic, enjoy 1/2 price Cheeseburgers after 5 pm.”
+Sonic also uses the texting channel to promote its mobile app by sending surprise promos that can only be found in the app.

-Sonic Corp., more commonly known as Sonic, is the operator of an American drive-in fast-food restaurant chain that is owned by Inspire Brands, the parent company of Arby’s and Buffalo Wild Wings.
-As of August 27, 2018, 3,606 Sonic restaurants are located in 46 U.S. states.
+Sonic Corp., more commonly known as Sonic, is the operator of an American drive-in fast-food restaurant chain.
+It’s owned by Inspire Brands, the parent company of Arby’s and Buffalo Wild Wings.
+As of August 2018, 3,606 Sonic has restaurants in 46 states across the US.

 20. Edible Arrangements

-Edible Arrangements sends seasonal offers that allow the customer to click and receive the offer right from their phone.
-This brand also uses SMS marketing to notify customers of their quick delivery options. e.g., “Staying in tonight?
-Get free delivery on orders placed before 3 pm”.
+Edible Arrangements sends promotional text messages containing seasonal offers that allow customers to click and receive the offer right from their phone.
+The brand also uses texting to notify customers of their quick delivery options, for example, “Staying in tonight?
+Get free delivery on orders placed before 3 pm.”

-Edible Arrangements is a U.S.-based franchising business that specializes in fresh fruit arrangements, combining the concept of a fruit basket with designs inspired by flower arrangement.
+Edible Arrangements is a US-based franchising business specializing in fresh fruit arrangements that combine the concept of a fruit basket with designs inspired by floral arrangements.

-Dressbarn’s text messages are specific to a line of clothing and a specific offer.
-The brand also uses the channel to send subscribers specific flash sales that are time-sensitive and provide a unique promo code.
+Dressbarn’s text messages focus on a specific line of clothing and include a specific offer.
+The brand also uses the channel to send subscribers time-sensitive flash sales and provide a unique promo code.

 22. Home Depot

 The Home Depot, Inc. is the largest home improvement retailer in the United States, supplying tools, construction products, and services.
-The company is headquartered at the Atlanta Store Support Center at 2455 Paces Ferry Road NW; Atlanta, GA, 30339 in unincorporated Cobb County, Georgia.
+The company is headquartered in Atlanta, Georgia.

 23. Office Depot

-Office Depot focuses its messages on seasonal (holiday) items with an offer.
-The brand also uses SMS messages to notify customers of their convenient shopping options, which allow consumers to shop online and do curbside pickup.
+Office Depot focuses its text marketing messages on seasonal and holiday items with an offer.
+The brand also uses text messages to notify customers of convenient shopping options so consumers can shop online and use curbside pickup.

-Office Depot, Inc. is an American office supply retailing company headquartered in Boca Raton, Florida, United States.
-The company has combined annual sales of approximately $11 billion, and employs about 38,000 associates with businesses in the United States.
+Office Depot, Inc. is an American office supply retailing company headquartered in Boca Raton, Florida.
+The company has combined annual sales of approximately $11 billion and employs about 38,000 associates with businesses in the United States.

 24. Auto Zone

-Auto Zone SMS messages are sent to communicate company initiatives to subscribers.
-A feature that is unique to the marketing tactics of Auto Zone is that they target their offers to specific stores, or stores within a specific city.
+Auto Zone text messages are sent to communicate company initiatives to subscribers.
+A feature unique to the marketing automation strategy of Auto Zone is that they target their offers to specific stores or stores within a specific city.

-Auto Zone, Inc. is an American retailer of aftermarket automotive parts and accessories, the largest in the United States.
-Founded in 1979, Auto Zone has over 6,300 stores across the United States, Mexico, and Brazil.
-The company is based in Memphis, Tennessee.
+Auto Zone, Inc. is the largest retailer of aftermarket automotive parts and accessories in the United States.
+Founded in 1979 and based in Memphis, Tennessee, Auto Zone has over 6,300 stores across the US, Mexico, and Brazil.

-Subway focuses their SMS campaigns on specific offers and a call to action. e.g., “click here to order”.
+Subway focuses its text messaging campaigns on specific offers and a call to action, for example, “click here to order.”
 And when offers are so delicious that you can’t pass them up, they include a photo that helps illustrate the deal and to entice customers to place an order.

 Subway is an American privately held restaurant franchise that primarily sells submarine sandwiches and salads.
-It is one of the fastest-growing franchises in the world and, as of October 2019, had 41,512 locations in more than 100 countries.
-More than half its locations are in the United States.
+It’s one of the fastest-growing franchises globally and, as of October 2019, had 41,512 locations in more than 100 countries.
+More than half of its locations are in the United States.

 26. Papa Murphy’s

-Papa Murphy’s sends text messages to subscribers detailing specific offers and with urgency (containing an expiration date).
-This brand does a great job notifying customers of convenient purchasing options. e.g., “Order online, call ahead, or delivery available at select locations”.
+Papa Murphy’s sends text messages to subscribers detailing specific offers with urgency (containing an expiration date).
+This brand does a great job of notifying customers about convenient purchasing options, for example, “Order online, call ahead, or delivery available at select locations.”

 Papa Murphy’s is a take-and-bake pizza company based in Vancouver, Washington.
 It began in 1995 as the merger of two local take-and-bake pizza companies: Papa Aldo’s Pizza and Murphy’s Pizza.
 The company and its franchisees operate more than 1,300 outlets in the United States and Canada.

-Kmart’s SMS messages focus on generic deals within the store.
-This department store also uses SMS marketing to grow its mobile application downloads by enticing customers with cash-back offers through the app. e.g., “Get the APP & earn”.
+Kmart’s text messages focus on general deals within the store.
+This department store also uses SMS marketing to grow its mobile app downloads by enticing customers with cash-back offers through the app; for example, “Get the APP & earn.”

-Kmart Corporation, is an American big box department store chain headquartered in Hoffman Estates, Illinois, United States.
+Kmart Corporation is an American big-box department store chain headquartered in Hoffman Estates, Illinois.
 The company was incorporated in 1899 as S. S. Kresge Corporation and renamed Kmart Corporation in 1977.
 The first store with the Kmart name opened in 1962.

 28. Lowe’s Home Improvement

 Lowe’s text messages are centered around communicating offers and how to purchase those items.
-Lowe’s also takes advantage of text message marketing to send a hyperlink that leads to the weekly ad and feature time-sensitive deals.
+Lowe’s also takes advantage of text messaging to send a hyperlink that leads to the weekly ad or social media and feature time-sensitive deals.

 Lowe’s Companies, Inc., doing business as Lowe’s, is an American retail company specializing in home improvement.
-Headquartered in Mooresville, North Carolina, the company operates a chain of retail stores in the United States and Canada.
+Headquartered in Mooresville, North Carolina, the company operates a chain of retail stores in the US and Canada.

 29. Cold Stone Creamery

-Cold Stone Creamery focuses their messages on their rewards program which are typically time-sensitive to urge the customer to make a purchase.
-The ice cream parlor also uses text message marketing to send out promos that are focused around holidays, like Mother’s Day.
+Cold Stone Creamery focuses their SMS service efforts on their rewards program, typically time-sensitive, to urge the customer to make a purchase.
+The ice cream parlor also uses text message marketing to send out promos focused around holidays, like Mother’s Day.

 Cold Stone Creamery is an American ice cream parlor chain.
 Headquartered in Scottsdale, Arizona, the company is owned and operated by Kahala Brands.
-The company’s main product is premium ice cream made with approximately 12–14% butterfat, made on location and customized for patrons at time of order.
+The company’s main product is premium ice cream made with approximately 12–14% butterfat, made on location, and customized for patrons at the time of order.

 30. Sherwin Williams

-Sherwin-Williams sends SMS campaigns to communicate specific offers and urgency. e.g., “30% off paints, this offer ends March 23rd”.
-This brand also uses SMS marketing to promote convenient services, like bringing paint samples directly to their customer’s homes.
+Sherwin-Williams uses text messaging campaigns to communicate specific offers and urgency; for example, “30% off paints, this offer ends March 23rd.”
+This brand also uses its SMS marketing service to promote convenient services, like bringing paint samples directly to its customers’ homes.

 Sherwin-Williams Company is an American Fortune 500 company in the general building materials industry.

-We hope you enjoyed these SMS marketing examples and that you’ve gotten some ideas for your own campaigns.
-For more ideas on getting set up with SMS marketing, talk to one of our text message marketing experts our check out our SMS marketing resources library.
+We hope you enjoyed these SMS marketing examples and that you’ve gotten some ideas for your own text message marketing campaigns.
+For more ideas on getting set up with SMS marketing software or a short code, talk to one of our text message marketing experts or check out our SMS marketing resources library.